Hands up high if you struggle to create new content sometimes (you can’t see it, but my hand is wavin’ away…).

-Think about it – you’ve created hundreds of blog posts over the years, taken thousands of photos, and it’s all just sitting there on your site (and unless you have great SEO, likely gets pushed down and forgotten as soon as new content goes up).
-And it’s probably great content.
-Content that is still relevant.
-Content that maybe your current subscriber list of 30k didn’t see back when you posted it and had a list of just 10k.
+Think about it – you’ve likely created hundreds of blog and social media posts over the years, and a lot of that content is probably still relevant.
+Content that perhaps your current subscriber list of 30k didn’t see back when you posted it and had a list of just 10k.
 Content that likely took you hours and hours to create.

 1 Create a Weekly Feature on Insta Stories

-Insta Stories changed the game for Instagram users in many ways, one of which is the ability to directly link to content outside of the app, something that’s always been a pain in the ass to do on regular posts (no one wants to direct people to the ‘link in bio’… NO. ONE.).
-As a blogger, this is a prime opportunity for you to drive traffic to your site – both new and old.
-Try doing a themed weekly series (or bi-weekly) where you can promote old content to your followers, like ’20-minute Monday dinners’ with a link to a recipe, or ‘Mid-week Motivation’ linking out to one of your most-loved workout routines.
+Insta Stories changed the game for Instagram users in many ways, one of which is the ability to directly link to content outside of the app.
+As a brand, this is a prime opportunity for you to drive traffic to your site – both new and old.
+Try doing a themed weekly series where you can promote old content to your followers, like ’20-minute Monday dinners’ with a link to a recipe, or ‘Mid-week Motivation’ linking out to one of your most-loved workout routines.

 2 Turn it into a Live session